Course description for 2025/26

 SUM1006

-The course includes an online session which will take place on the 6th of June, Thursday 12.00-14.00, which is outside the Summer School week in Bodø.
+The course includes an online session before and after the Summer School-week in Bodø.

 The one-week intensive course uncovers a sustainable blue economy in the context of Northern Norway.
 The course is activity-based with company visits and field trips to provide insights into how regional marine and maritime-related industries achieve blue growth in balance with environmental sustainability and for the benefit of local communities.

-The course includes an online session which will take place on the 6th of June, Thursday 12.00-14.00, which is outside the Summer School week in Bodø.
+The course includes an online session before and after the Summer School-week in Bodø.

-Active study right at SEA-EU partner, or at a university (college) in Norway, or at a university in the US, Canada or EU/EEA with whom Nord University has an exchange agreement with.
+If you are a student with an active study right at a university with whom Nord University has an exchange agreement with.

 After completing the course, students should obtain the following knowledge, skills and general competencies: